vishal11680/Unit6CaseStudy/RubricCaseStudy.md

     * 3)  USA is the ranked as country with highest GDP among all 190 countries.
   * EDU Dataset
     * 1)  EDU dataset had a total  of 234 observations of 31 variables.
-    * 2)  When we matched EDU dataset with GDP dataset, we found 189 matches.
-So there was no match for 45 countries in EDU dataset.
+    * 2)  When we matched EDU dataset with GDP dataset, we found 189 matches and 45 non-matches in total.
     * 3)  Plot on GDP with log shows equal distribution.
+  * NA Counts in both datasets
+    * In GDP Dataset, count of missing values for Rank variable : 136
+    * In EDU dataset, count of missing values for Income Group variable is : 24
+    * In merged dataset, count of missing values for Rank variable is : 45
+    * In merged dataset, count of missing values for Income Group variable is : 1